 Last week, Greg Nibler of Digital Trends Live interviewed InCountry CEO Peter Yared.
 The topic of discussion, “How to Ensure Data Privacy and Compliance on a Global Scale,” is highly topical in the age of data breaches and privacy violations.
-Many thanks to Greg and Digital Trends for the opportunity to tell the world how InCountry enables data compliance for international businesses.
+Many thanks to Greg and Digital Trends for the opportunity to tell the world how InCountry enables data residency-as-a-service for international businesses.

 Watch the interview on Digital Trends.
-Here are the highlights:

 - More and more countries are imposing regulations laws on the collection, management, and storage of their citizens’ personal data.